rollup/rollup/docs/05-plugins.md

 #### `this.emitAsset(assetName: string, source: string) => void`

 Emits a custom file to include in the build output, returning its `assetId`.
-You can defer setting the source if you provide it later via `this.setAssetSource(assetId)`.
+You can defer setting the source if you provide it later via `this.setAssetSource(assetId, source)`.
 A string or Buffer source must be set for each asset through either method or an error will be thrown on generate completion.

 #### `this.error(error: string | Error, position?: number) => void`